OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:37

-They told him, “Jesus of Nazareth is passing by.”
+They informed him, “Jesus of Nazareth is passing by.”

 ## Luke 18:38